ohadravid/ohadravid.github.io/content/posts/2025-09-hello-bazel.md

 <img src="/2025-09-hello-bazel/hello_bazel_06.svg" class="slide" loading="lazy" style="aspect-ratio: 16 / 9;"/>

-Which only takes… three hours to sort out.
+Which only takes... three hours to sort out.

 Turns out the UV version in CI was too old.
 Then the lockfile didn’t match, because you’re on macOS and CI is on Linux.
-And… which version of Torch did we even want to install?
+And... which version of Torch did we even want to install?
 So many choices!

 But in the end, the tests pass.
 Victory!